Abdulrehman1203/stocks_transaction_handler/README.md

 - **User Transactions**: Users can perform buy and sell transactions on specific stocks.
 - **Token-Based Authentication**: Secure API access using JWT tokens.
 - **API Endpoints**: Comprehensive API endpoints for managing users, stocks, and transactions.
+- **SWAGGER UI**: Swagger UI for API documentation, allowing you to interact with the API endpoints easily.

 ## API Endpoints